margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 *Do I still believe this?*
 I do not know, but I love this concept, and I have felt reminded of this intuitively.
+I feel like I have failed morally, but I am still learning and growing deeper and understanding how to rise back up.
 I love learning about interconnectedness, and how we are all connecting each other to a higher sense of life.
 I also love learning about distinctions, distinct ideas, and how everyone is individual and distinct.
-Christian Science teaches that "we are all tributary to the same source", but there are distinct differences between everyone in good ways.
+Christian Science teaches that 'we are all tributary to the same source', but there are distinct differences between everyone in good ways.
 [2021]
 I believe in the idea of "standing in union with everyone around in society and the world" as best as I can from this time forth

 ## What do I believe in? ##